howard-taylor1/Student-Information-System/IT315/SIS_Requirements.md

 -->

-## IT 315 Student Information System Requirements Definitions
+# IT 315 Student Information System Requirements Definitions

-Nonfunctional Requirements:
+## Nonfunctional Requirements:
-•	The student information system (SIS) should be accessible as both a website and a mobile app.
+-	The student information system (SIS) should be accessible as both a website and a mobile app.
-•	The SIS users are students and enrollment staff.
+-	The SIS users are students and enrollment staff.
-•	The SIS should enforce appropriate security privileges to its uses.
+-	The SIS should enforce appropriate security privileges to its uses.

-Functional Requirements:
+## Functional Requirements:

-•	Maintain Student Records
+### Maintain Student Records:
-o	The SIS should maintain records of basic information about students such as:
+The SIS should maintain records of basic information about students such as:
-a)	First name
+- First name
-b)	Middle initials
+-	Middle initials
-c)	Last name
+-	Last name
-d)	Date of birth
+-	Date of birth
-e)	Student ID
+-	Student ID
-f)	Department (e.g., psychology)
+-	Department (e.g., psychology)
-g)	Cumulative GPA (on a scale of 1.0 to 4.0) o	These records are updated by the enrollment staff who has the permissions to add, modify, and/or delete any student record.
+-	Cumulative GPA (on a scale of 1.0 to 4.0)
+-	These records are updated by the enrollment staff who has the permissions to add, modify, and/or delete any student record.
 •	Maintain Course Records
 o	The SIS should maintain records of all the courses offered by the college. o	The system should maintain the following fields for each course: